vanessaxuuan/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Opens a window showing the [Command Summary](#command-summary) and the [Input Requirements](#input-requirements), and also gives a reference to the full user guide, which is this page.

 Format: `help`